Diplomatic Model

 • the default metadata, specified by the settings of the software component used for visualization.
 These settings are thus specified by the page hosting that component.
 If not specified, they fallback to default values defined by the component itself.

-• the metadata specified by users via rendition features.
+• the custom metadata specified by users via rendition features.

 In both cases, this metadata is meaningful in relation with the rendition logic defined by the visualization component.
 This logic drives the whole visualization, and makes its elements predictable, so that users can expect a specific outcome when adding a specific set of features.